pcotret/litex-wiki/HowTo-FμPy-on-Digilent-Arty-A7.md

 ```
 serialboot
 ```

+(If you do not see a `BIOS>` prompt even after pressing enter a few times, instead try pressing the "RSET" -- reset -- button in the corner of the Arty A7 to make the board restart the gateware and BIOS again.)

 This will then upload the MicroPython firmware to the soft CPU running on the Arty A7.
 Once the upload finishes (several seconds) MicroPython should boot, and then you should reach a MicroPython REPL:

 ```